Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 ***Ava Coombes***

-“Man, the fact you’re not touching the steering wheel is fuckin’ with me…”
+"Man, the fact you’re not touching the steering wheel is fuckin’ with me…"

 Ava had to admit to feeling about the same way as Derek.
 The Entity’s land drones didn’t *need* a human driver, of course.
 It just…what had her doppelganger said? *‘Spun up a sub-aware navigation daemon’* and the truck drove itself far better than anything programmed by humans.
 But she still didn’t feel entirely *safe* about the fact that their escort, Bonhomie Sousa, was sitting in the driving seat with his interlaced fingers resting lightly on the paunch of his belly while their convoy breezed through the streets behind a *Polícia* escort.